kejkej31/notification-preferences/README.md

         // ... other methods like toMail, toArray, etc.
     }
     ```
-    *Note: The `RoutesNotificationsViaPreferences` trait will likely dynamically determine the channels based on user settings.
+    *Note: The `RoutesNotificationsViaPreferences` trait will likely dynamically determine the channels based on user preferences.
 You might need to adjust the `via` method or rely on the trait's default behavior.*

 3.  **Managing Preferences (Example):**
     You will need to build an interface for users to manage their preferences.
 Here's a conceptual example of how you might update preferences in your controller: